 We recognise that pupils should be challenged in their schooling; learning from failures and celebrating successes.
 We intend for our curriculum to be empowering, enabling pupils to develop their interpersonal skills, creativity and independence.

-At Veritas Primary Academy we follow the National Curriculum, which is covered in full through Knowledge Rich and Imaginative Learning Adventure Projects.
+At Veritas Primary Academy we follow the National Curriculum, which is covered in full through a range of Knowledge Rich Projects.
 These projects cover a range of subjects including Science, History, Geography, Art and Design Technology.
 Some subjects (English, Maths, Music, Computing, French, PSHE, PE and RE) are taught outside of these projects but teachers make cross curricular links with these where possible.
-In addition to this, we complete a range of whole school projects which take place throughout the year such as Black History Month, Whole School Topic, Maths Week and Art Week.
+In addition to this, we complete a range of whole school projects which take place throughout the year such as Black History Month, our annual Whole School Topic, Maths Week and Art Week.
 These projects enrich learning, deepen knowledge and enable up to provide bespoke learning experiences that meet the specific needs of our school community.
+Subjects within our curriculum are carefully sequenced to ensure that knowledge and skills and built upon throughout key stages and year groups.
 Class timetables are organised so that there is adequate time given to all curriculum subjects.